友诺士 | யூனுஸ்

 The station has a ticket concourse located at ground level.
 It features faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with TransitLink Add Value Machines, offer contactless card transactions.
-The station office functions as a Passenger Service Centre, and is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+The station office functions as a Passenger Service Centre, and is staffed during operating hours, where commuters may make travel inquiries.
 A TransitLink Ticket Office is also located at this station, operating from 12:00pm to 7:30pm on Weekdays and 12:00pm to 6:00pm on Saturdays.
 It is closed on Sundays and Public Holidays.